kjatins/kjatins/README.md

 - 📫 How to reach me **jkumarsheoran2612@gmail.com**

-- ⚡ Fun fact **I am Also An Content Creator on YouTube.
-Channel Name "JKTHECREATOR""**
+- ⚡ Fun fact ** I am Also An Content Creator on YouTube.
+Channel Name "JKTHECREATOR" **

 <h3 align="left">Connect with me:</h3>
 <p align="left">